OctopusDeploy/docs/docs/administration/security/outbound-requests.md

 ## What Information is Included When Octopus Checks For Updates? {#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates?}

 By default, Octopus will periodically check for new releases and send usage statistics to help us understand how the product is used and how we can improve it.
-You can opt-out of sending usage statistics or also opt-out of checking for updates by navigating to **{Configuration,Settings,Updates & Usage Telemetry}}** in Octopus.
+You can opt-out of sending usage statistics or also opt-out of checking for updates by navigating to **{{Configuration,Settings,Updates & Usage Telemetry}}** in Octopus.

 When the "Check for updates" option is enabled, Octopus will make a HTTPS request to the `octopus.com` domain every 8 hours.
 This request includes: